July 4, 2025, 6:06 am | Read time: 2 minutes

 iPhone Features Coming to Apple Watch

-According to Mark Gurman from Bloomberg, Apple plans to bring two key iPhone features to its high-end smartwatch this year.
-Since the iPhone 12 in 2020, the company’s smartphones have supported the 5G standard for faster internet connectivity.
-With the iPhone 14, Apple introduced an emergency SOS feature via satellite connection—both features are now expected to come to the Watch Ultra 3.
+According to Mark Gurman of Bloomberg, Apple plans to bring two key iPhone features to its high-end smartwatch this year.
+Since the iPhone 12 in 2020, the manufacturer’s smartphones have supported the 5G standard for faster internet connectivity.
+With the iPhone 14, Apple introduced an emergency SOS feature via satellite connection–both features are now expected to come to the Watch Ultra 3.

 Emergency SOS via Satellite and 5G on Watch Ultra 3